dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 Here, a simple and efficient DAG-based BFT<sup>**</sup> Consensus algorithm -- referred to as **Fin** -- is described.
-Fin operates precisely as you might expect and is quite possibly the simplest way to embed BFT Consensus in a DAG: occasionally, a leader marks a position in the DAG a "proposal", 2F+1 out of 3F+1 participants **(Note, I believe F+1 suffice)** "vote" to confirm the proposal, and everything preceding the proposal becomes committed.
+Fin is quite possibly the simplest way to embed BFT Consensus in a DAG: occasionally, a leader marks a position in the DAG a "proposal", 2F+1 out of 3F+1 participants **(Note, I believe F+1 suffice)** "vote" to confirm the proposal, and everything preceding the proposal becomes committed.